mounirbasta/task/README.md

 ### Current Testing Status

-**⚠️ Note: This application currently does not include unit tests.** This is a planned improvement for future development.
+**⚠️ Note: This application currently does not include unit tests.** This can be planned improvement for future development.

 ### Code Coverage with coverage.py